ARMmbed/easy-connect/README.md

 ## Network errors

-If easy-connect cannot connect to the network it returns a network error, with an error code.
-To see what these error code mean, see the [mbed OS Communication API](https://docs.mbed.com/docs/mbed-os-api-reference/en/latest/APIs/communication/network_sockets/#network-errors).
+If Easy Connect cannot connect to the network, it returns a network error with an error code.
+To see what the error code means, see the [mbed OS Communication API](https://docs.mbed.com/docs/mbed-os-api-reference/en/latest/APIs/communication/network_sockets/#network-errors).

 ## CR/LF in serial output

-If you want to avoid using `\r\n` in your printouts and just use normal C-style `\n` instead, please specify these to your `mbed_app.json`
+If you want to avoid using `\r\n` in your printouts and just use normal C style `\n` instead, please specify these to your `mbed_app.json`:

 ```json
        "target_overrides": {